-One of the most stunning vistas you’ll come across in Ecuador will surely be from the edge of the Quilotoa Crater.
-Technically a caldera, this crater was formed nearly a thousand years ago following the collapse of a volcano.
+Lonely Planet notes that ‘the famous volcanic-crater lake of Laguna Quilotoa is a gasp-inducing sight’ and we have to agree.
+This is one of the most stunning vistas you will come across in Ecuador, and while technically a caldera, this crater was formed nearly a thousand years ago following the collapse of a volcano.
 The water of Quilotoa lake is a brilliant turquoise color due to the dissolved mineral deposits and, on a clear day, you can see an expanse of the Andes Mountain Range in the background.
 It is truly a sight to behold!

 How to Get from Quito to Quilotoa?

 Quilotoa is a super destination for those among you that want to experience the Andes on foot or horseback, climbing the steep wall of the crater, around its rim and through the small towns found in the neighboring high-altitude countryside.

 Only around 4 hours from Quito to Quilotoa, this is an excellent destination when you only have a few days to discover the capital and surrounding areas.
 If there’s anything you can’t miss during your trip to the Ecuadorian Andes, it’s a visit to the otherworldly Quilotoa crater.

 Note: The last ATM you’ll come across will be in Latacunga, and many of the hostels in the Quilotoa area don’t accept credit or debit cards.
 Make sure to take out enough cash for your trip and keep it in a secure place.

 To get from Quito to Quilotoa, you’ll likely need to pass through Latacunga first, though your route and mode of transport may vary depending on your trip plans.
 More below: